Git Diff – What is it, Uses & Applications

 Diff Any Two Trees

-It can be useful to diff any two trees from your Git repo.
+It can be useful to diff any two trees from your Git repo so you may see the differences in data.
 Trees can be inferred from a commit ID, a branch name, HEAD, or a tag.
 This also supports the HEAD~ and HEAD^ syntax.

 git diff <left tree> <right tree>